Magnificent castles and gardens in Holland’s green center

 OUR TIP

-On the day of your journey home, we recommend a visit to the castle gardens of Arcen near Venlo (excl.).
+On the day of your return journey, we recommend a visit to the castle gardens of Arcen near Venlo (not included in price).

-The provinces of Gelderland, Overijssel and Utrecht in the heart of the Netherlands offer a wide range of program modules for great group trips.
-The mix of historic cities, beautiful natural areas, castles, gardens and diverse museums offers something for everyone.
-There are countless possibilities for tailor-made trips that are specifically tailored to the interests of your customers.
+The provinces of Gelderland, Overijssel and Utrecht in the heart of the Netherlands offer a wide variety of agendas for great group trips.
+The mix of historic cities, beautiful natural areas, castles, gardens and diverse museums offer something for everyone.
+There are countless possibilities for tailor-made trips that are specifically suited to the interests of visitors.

-IJssel Delta – Cannenburch Castle – Hanseatic towns on the IJssel – National Park ›De Hoge Veluwe‹ – Royal Palace Het Loo – Harderwijk – Utrecht – Amersfoort – Openluchtmuseum Arnhem
+IJssel Delta – Cannenburch Castle – Hanseatic towns on the IJssel – De Hoge Veluwe National Park – Palace Het Loo – Harderwijk – Utrecht – Amersfoort – Open Air Museum in Arnhem

-Arrive at your hotel near Apeldoorn.
-It’s worth getting to know the city of Apeldoorn and the adjacent Hoge Veluwe National Park.
+Arrive at the hotel near Apeldoorn.
+Exploring the city of Apeldoorn and the adjacent De Hoge Veluwe National Park is highly recommended.
 Apeldoorn is located in the province of Gelderland and has just under 165,000 inhabitants.
 The largest forest area in the Netherlands is located nearby.
-Here you can discover the beautiful nature on foot, by bike or on horseback.
+Here you can experience the beauty of nature on foot, by bike or on horseback.
 Apeldoorn itself also offers plenty of greenery and has a very special charm.
-Various museums, Het Loo Castle and several amusement parks make Apeldoorn an ideal vacation destination, where relaxed shopping is also a must.
+Various museums, the Palace Het Loo and several amusement parks make Apeldoorn an ideal vacation destination, where relaxed shopping is also highlight.

-In Vaassen, the originally medieval Cannenburch Castle lies in a picturesque old park landscape – surrounded by meadows, woods and ponds.
-It sits enthroned in the middle of a well-preserved historical environment: the old park and the mill streams are still clearly visible in the landscape.
+In Vaassen, the once-medieval Cannenburch Castle lies in a picturesque old park landscape – surrounded by meadows, woods and ponds.
+It sits enthroned in the middle of its well-preserved historical surroundings, and the old park and the mill streams are still clearly visible in the landscape.
 Cannenburch Castle is a magnificently furnished aristocratic house.
 Field Marshal Marten van Rossem had it built on the ruins of a medieval castle.
-An audio guide takes you back to the 18th century castle.
+An audio guide takes you back to experience the 18th century castle.

-Have you always wondered how real kings and queens lived?
-The Royal Palace Het Loo in Apeldoorn was the summer residence of the Orange family for more than 3 centuries.
-Now the palace is open to the public and you can see the lifestyle of the kings for yourself.
+If you’ve ever wondered how real kings and queens lived, the Royal Palace Het Loo is an unforgettable experience.
+Situated in Apeldoorn, the palace was the summer residence of the Orange family for more than three centuries.
+Nowadays, the palace is open to the public and you can discover the lifestyles of kings for yourself.
 In the breathtaking rooms and extensive grounds, you can literally immerse yourself in Dutch history.
-Learn more about the politics of 300 years ago and the lives of the palace residents.
-The rooms take you through the history of the palace and its inhabitants in chronological order – from King and Governor William III and Queen Mary II to Queen Wilhelmina, the grandmother of Queen Beatrix and the last inhabitant of ›Paleis Het Loo‹.
+Learn more about politics 300 years ago and the lives of the palace residents.
+The rooms take you through the history of the palace and its inhabitants in chronological order – from King and Governor William III and Queen Mary II to Queen Wilhelmina, the grandmother of Queen Beatrix and the last inhabitant of Palace Het Loo.
 The rooms are furnished exactly as they were during the lifetime of the royal residents.
 Furniture, paintings, wallpaper, curtains – everything has been restored to its original state.
-You will be guided through the castle with an audio guide.
+An informative audio guide leads you through the castle.

-You will then visit Rosendael Castle, which is part of the Rosendael Estate.
-You can admire the special collection of furniture, silver and porcelain during an audio-guided tour of the castle.
-There is also plenty to see around the imposing historic castle.
-For example, there are a number of beautiful sights in the area surrounding the park.
+The next stop is Rosendael Castle, part of the Rosendael Estate.
+Here, admire the special collection of furniture, silver and porcelain on an audio-guided tour.
+There is also plenty to see around the imposing historic castle, including beautiful sights in the area surrounding the park.